cybercongress/cyb-archeology/docs/cyb.md

-# Cyb: web3 browser
+# Cyb: personal immortal new web robot

 @xhipster @asadovka

+Concept paper.
-Concept.
-Definitions are work in progress.
+Definitions are in development.

-[Current implementation](https://github.com/cybercongress/cyb) is not in comply with spec yet
+Contributions and critics are highly welcome.

+[Current implementation](https://github.com/cybercongress/cyb) and [design layouts](https://github.com/cybercongress/ui.cyb) are not fully covered by documentation yet.

+## Introduction

+The new web, or [web3](https://github.com/cybercongress/cyb/blob/master/docs/web3-vision.md) software is one of the most relevant things developing now.
+Leading role in this story belongs to browsers.
+We see different [approaches](https://github.com/cybercongress/cyb/blob/master/docs/comparison.md) to deliver such experience, but none of them looks completed and convenient.
+So we decide to bring our vision of the future software, called Cyb, that follows new principles, defined by ourselves.

-## Abstract
+## Who is Cyb?

+We think web3 browser should be more than passive boring piece of code.
+And here helps our first principles - gamification and anthropomorphism.

-Cyb is a friendly personal immortal software robot who helps you explore the universes.
+**Cyb is a friendly personal immortal software robot who helps you explore the universes.**

-Put it simply it just a [new web](cyb://QmXHiEVCFTN8hda93qZN6ay5bXJ1ZkaLCV68AefXPs1pXg.ipfs) machine.
+The main mission of Cyb is to free developers, designers and simple users from outdated things from web2 such as HTML, V8, DNS and IP.
+In new web every user can get such robot for free.
 At the very beginning Cyb is focusing on developers and advanced blockchain users who are able to work with private keys and transactions.
-But we see how Cyb becomes friendly for everyone who wants to interact with consensus computers in a web of the third generation.
+But Cyb can also be friendly for everyone who wants to interact with consensus computers.
-This new web is designed to free developers from outdated things such as html and v8.
-So developers can use any markup, execution and rendering engine they wish.
+With help of Cyb developers can use any markup, execution and rendering engine they wish, they can easily develop any app and share it with others.
+Designers can bring new life in established UI and UX paradigms, implement Zooming UI or [Gravity Design System]().
+Simple users can get access to the knowledge and own funds without restrictions and censorship.

+## Implementation

 That is why we don't focus on implementation of mentioned things.
 Instead this paper shows implementation agnostic concepts of browser that are simple enough to be adopted by web3 developers.
 Initially we design Cyb for conventional desktop browsing.
 But suggested concepts can be easily used for mobile, voice, VR and robotics implementations.

-## Introduction
+## Problem

 Current state of new web experience is non satisfactory.
-We still [didn't meet](https://github.com/cybercongress/cyb/blob/master/docs/comparison.md) any piece of software that is able to deliver deep and emotional new web experience.
-So we decide to bring to the table one contender that strictly follows new principles defined by ourselves ;-)
-In a rush for this passion we define the following apps which we believe together implement the full new web vision in the context of a browsing for agents and app developers:
+We still [didn't meet] any piece of software that is able to deliver deep and emotional new web experience.
+S In a rush for this passion we define the following apps which we believe together implement the full new web vision in the context of a browsing for agents and app developers:

 ## CLI